-The Basel III Total risk-based capital ratio includes \$20 million of nonqualifying trust preferred capital securities that are subject to a phase-out period that runs through 2021.
-All current period capital ratios are calculated using the regulatory capital methodology applicable to us during 2021.
+All current period capital ratios are calculated using the regulatory capital methodology applicable to us during 2022.
 These Basel III capital ratios may be impacted by any additional regulatory guidance or analysis by PNC as to the application of the rules to PNC.
 Fully implemented Basel III results, in Table 1, are presented as estimates.
-PNC utilizes the fully implemented Basel III capital ratios to assess the impact to its capital position as if the impact of CECL had been fully phased in at September 30, 2021.
+PNC utilizes the fully implemented Basel III capital ratios to assess the impact to its capital position as if the impact of CECL had been fully phased in at September 30, 2022.

-At September 30, 2021, PNC, PNC Bank and BBVA USA were considered "well capitalized," based on applicable U.S. regulatory capital ratio requirements.
-To qualify as "well capitalized," PNC must have Basel III capital ratios of at least 6% for Tier 1 risk-based capital and 10% for Total risk-based capital, and PNC Bank and BBVA USA must have Basel III capital ratios of at least 6.5% for Common equity Tier 1 risk-based capital, 8% for Tier 1 risk-based capital, 10% for Total risk-based capital and a Leverage ratio of at least 5%.
-For PNC Bank's capital ratios, see PNC Bank's Call Report for the period ended September 30, 2021.
-For BBVA USA's capital ratios, see BBVA USA's Call Report for the period ended September 30, 2021.
+At September 30, 2022, PNC and PNC Bank, our sole banking subsidiary, were both considered "well capitalized," based on applicable U.S. regulatory capital ratio requirements.
+To qualify as "well capitalized," PNC must have Basel III capital ratios of at least 6% for Tier 1 risk-based capital and 10% for Total risk-based capital, and PNC Bank must have Basel III capital ratios of at least 6.5% for Common equity Tier 1 (CET1) risk-based capital, 8% for Tier 1 risk-based capital, 10% for Total risk-based capital and a Leverage ratio of at least 5%.
+For PNC Bank's capital ratios, see PNC Bank's Call Report for the period ended September 30, 2022.

-The Basel III capital rule also includes a capital conservation buffer requirement above the minimum risk-based capital ratio requirements that banking organizations must meet in order to avoid limitations on capital distributions (including dividends and repurchases of any Tier 1 capital instrument, including common and qualifying preferred stock) and certain discretionary incentive compensation payments.
-In 2021, PNC, PNC Bank and BBVA USA are required to maintain a Common equity Tier 1 capital ratio of at least 7.0%, a Tier 1 capital ratio of at least 8.5%, and a Total risk-based capital ratio of at least 10.5% to avoid limitations on capital distributions and certain discretionary incentive compensation payments.
-At September 30, 2021, each of PNC, PNC Bank and BBVA USA were above these ratio requirements.
+The Basel III capital rule also includes regulatory capital buffer requirements above the minimum risk-based capital ratio requirements that banking organizations must meet in order to avoid limitations on capital distributions (including dividends and repurchases of any Tier 1 capital instrument, including common and qualifying preferred stock) and certain discretionary incentive compensation payments.
+Currently, PNC and PNC Bank are required to maintain a CET1 capital ratio of at least 7.0%, a Tier 1 capital ratio of at least 8.5%, and a Total risk-based capital ratio of at least 10.5% to avoid limitations on capital distributions and certain discretionary incentive compensation payments.
+Beginning in the fourth quarter of 2022, under the SCB framework, PNC will be required to maintain a CET1 capital ratio of at least 7.4%, a Tier 1 capital ratio of at least 8.9%, and a Total risk-based capital ratio of at least 10.9%.
+The capital conservation buffer is applicable to PNC Bank, and therefore, the current capital requirements for PNC Bank will remain unchanged.
+At September 30, 2022, both PNC and PNC Bank were above these ratio requirements.